mskf1383/mskf1383/README.md

 # 🌀 Find me on [Codeberg](https://codeberg.org/mskf1383)!

-I'm no more publish any project on Github; Only conterbuting to other projects.
+I'm no more publish any project on Github; Only contributing to other projects.

 Also look at [my own page](https://mskf1383.codeberg.page/)!